void

 Brody (ukr. Броди) is a city in Galicia, now in the Lviv oblast of Ukraine.
 Before World War I it was an important trading city on the border between Russia and Austria-Hungary.
 In 1914 Jews made up more than 60 per cent of the population.

-Literary time lapse
+Literary time shift

 Quote(s) from the novel